 1. Organize your stuff.

 Before you jump into your worldbuilding, character sheets, etc., establish the kind of system you’ll use to keep track of it.
-Whether that’s Scrivener, NovelPad, a series of Microsoft Word documents, or a physical binder, prepare your system and keep track of all of your ideas and developments.
+Whether that’s Scrivener, NovelPad, Microsoft Word documents, or even a physical binder, prepare your system and keep track of all of your ideas and developments.

-Many writers keep a character sheet for each main character, a creature sheet for every invented animal/species, geographic maps, and something to keep track of their magic systems and world rules.
+Many writers keep a character sheet for each main character, a creature sheet for every invented animal/species, geographic maps, etc.

-Ideally, all three of these elements work together and influence each other as a cohesive system–or a system that butts heads.
-As you develop each, consider how they influence each other, and if it’s mutually beneficial, parasitic, or mutually destructive.
+Ideally, all three of these elements work together and influence each other as a cohesive system.
+As you develop each, consider how they influence each other.
+I’ve seen instances where elements are mutually beneficial, parasitic, or mutually destructive.
+Your world, your elements, just keep the reader in mind.

 Your magic system includes all magical elements, objects, abilities, and laws in your story.
 The amount of magic depends on your type of fantasy.
-An urban fantasy, for example, might just be a contemporary story where everything is exactly as it is in the real world, but add a little ~Spice~, like ghosts are real.
+An urban fantasy, for example, might just be a contemporary story where everything is exactly as it is in the real world.
+Feel free to add a little Spice.

 A high fantasy is when you create the entire world from scratch.
-But even within high fantasy, you might not have a proper “magic,” but magical elements exist–like dragons, fairies, and other mystical creatures.
+But even within high fantasy, you might not have a proper “magic,” but magical elements exist.

 The most important part of developing your magic system is establishing the rules, then sticking to them.
 You can do anything you want with your magic, as long as it’s consistent.
-For example, you might have natural, inherent magic, where some or all beings are born with magical capabilities.
-Like the Twilight Saga–you’re either a vampire or werewolf, or you’re not.
+For example, in the Twilight Saga–you’re either a vampire or werewolf, or you’re not.
 You don’t study until you become a vampire or werewolf.

-Another type of magic system is learned magic, where your magic is at least partially learned, usually in an academic setting with specifically worded spells and potions with recipes.
+Another type of magic system is learned magic, usually in an academic setting with specifically worded spells and potions with recipes.
 An example of learned magic is The Worst Witch.
-Even though some people are born with natural magical abilities, to actually wield the magic, you have to learn the rules.
+Even though some people are born with natural magical abilities.
+To actually wield the magic, you have to learn the rules.

 If you’re making up a world, you’ll also need to make up the political system.
 Is it an anarchy, is it a monarchy, is it an oligarchy, or is it something you’ve completely invented?